 We first discovered spaghetti carbonara years ago, before the kids were even born.
 My favorite was a recipe from the LA Times magazine (which hasn’t been published for a while now).
 I’ve lost the recipe, and can’t find it online, but it’s a fairly simple dish.
-The best part is that I made it last week as the beginning of my renewed commitment to cook more and Alex loved it.
+The best part is that I made it last week as the beginning of my renewed commitment to cook more and my oldest loved it.
 It took some coaxing to get him to try it, but once he’d tasted it, he ate everything on his plate except the bacon. (“I don’t like the meat, Mommy.”)
-Tyler wouldn’t taste it, though he did push it around his plate for a few minutes.
+The younger one wouldn’t taste it, though he did push it around his plate for a few minutes … oh well.
+You can’t win ‘em all.

 A note about the eggs: As I mentioned when I posted the Chocolate Mousse recipe, I don’t let the kids have raw eggs because of their age.
 But I was okay with them having this dish because not only were the eggs fresh, but they get “cooked” by the heat of the other ingredients.